The Castle (novel): Publication history

-In 2022, The Castle entered the public domain.
+In 2022 the German text of The Castle entered the public domain in the US.

 Muir translation

 In 1930 Willa and Edwin Muir translated the First German edition of The Castle as it was compiled by Max Brod.
 It was published by Secker & Warburg in England and Alfred A. Knopf in the United States.
 The 1941 edition, with a homage by Thomas Mann, was the one that fed the post-war Kafka craze.

 In 1954 the "definitive" edition was published and included additional sections Brod had added to the Schocken Definitive German edition.
 The new sections were translated by Eithne Wilkins and Ernst Kaiser.
 Some edits were made in the Muir text namely the changes were "Town Council" to "Village Council", "Superintendent" to "Mayor", "Clients" to "Applicants".

-The 1994 edition, the current publication, contains a preface by Irving Howe.
+The 1992 edition of the Muirs' translation, in Alfred A. Knopf's Everyman's Library, contains a preface by Irving Howe.

-The Muir translations make use of wording that is often considered "spiritual" in nature.
-In one notable example, the Muirs translate the description of the castle as "soaring unfalteringly" where Harman uses "tapered decisively".
-Furthermore, the word "illusory" is used from the opening paragraph forward.
-Some critics note this as further evidence of the bias in the translation leaning toward a mystical interpretation.
+The Muirs' translations use words that some consider "spiritual" in nature.
+For example, the Muirs translate the description of a church tower in K.'s homeland, which K. compares with the castle, as "soaring unfalteringly", where Harman, p.
+8, uses "tapering decisively", Underwood, p.
+9, writes, "tapering straight upward", and Bell, p.
+11, writes "tapering into a spire".
+Furthermore, the Muirs use "illusory" from the opening paragraph forward.
+Some critics note this as further evidence of their bias toward a mystical interpretation.